NehamolVarkey/Portfolio_Nehamol_Varkey/README.md

 👋 Hi, I’m NehamolVarkey.
 A passionate data science enthusiast with a strong foundation in mathematics, statistics, and programming.
-# Portfolio- Mariya Joseph
+# Portfolio- Nehamol Varkey
-<p>Welcome to my GitHub project repository, where I have meticulously curated a collection of my data-related endeavors.
-Within these digital pages, you'll find a comprehensive overview of my projects, showcasing my skills and experiences in the realm of data analysis. </p>
+<p>Welcome to my GitHub project repository, where I have meticulously curated a collection of my data-related endeavors. n</p>
 <h2>CONTENTS📝</h2>
 <ul>
-  <li><a href="#sql">SQL</a></li>
    <li><a href="#python">Python</a></li>
    <li><a href="#powerbi">Power BI</a></li>
    <li><a href="#tableau">Tableau</a></li>